 - Discuss technical problems drawings and execution difficulties with the Senior Engineer Project Engineer.

-4. ROLE AND RESPONSIBILITIES OF THE QUALITY CONTROL ENGINEER
+4. ROLE AND RESPONSIBILITIES OF QUALITY CONTROL ENGINEER

 - Check the quality of all materials received on site.